-Instructions for Form 706 (Revised August 1993) United States Estate (and Generation-Skipping Transfer) Tax Return
+Instructions for Form 706 (Revised October 1991) United States Estate (and Generation-Skipping Transfer) Tax Return

-For decedents dying after October 8, 1990.

-Section references are to the Internal Revenue Code unless otherwise noted.
+For decedents dying after October 8, 1990, and before January 1, 1993 (Section references are to the Internal Revenue Code unless otherwise noted.)

 Paperwork Reduction Act Notice.-We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.